reshmabidikar/reshmabidikar.github.io/git/git-and-github-differences-explained-in-short.md

 coverImage: "git-vs-github.jpg"
 ---

-Often, the terms Git and Github are used interchangeably.
-Those new to Git and Github often find this confusing.
+Often, the terms Git and GitHub are used interchangeably.
+Those new to Git and GitHub often find this confusing.
 In this post, I will try to clear some confusion.

 ## What is Git?